What is a Corporate Account: How it Works, Benefits & Tips

 On the other hand, a business account usually operates as the personal bank account of the business owner though the account may be opened in the name of the business.
 The business owner can access the account directly without appointing other authorized signatories.

-Liability to creditors
+Liability to Creditors

 Since a company is recognized as a legal person, corporate bank accounts are not considered personal assets of the shareholders.
 As a result, only company creditors can attach them.
 The accounts cannot be used to meet unpaid personal debt obligations of any individual shareholder.